Tetanus is an infection of the nervous system with a type of bacteria that is potentially deadly, called Clostridium tetani (C tetani).

 - Bedrest with a calm environment (dim light, reduced noise, and stable temperature)

-- Medicine to reverse the poison (tetanus immune globulin)
+- Medicine to neutralize the poison (tetanus immune globulin)

 - Muscle relaxers, such as diazepam